arredondojullianjoseph/mmpa-decay-solver/README.md

 # MMPA-Decay-Solver

 Mini-Max Polynomial Approximation (MMPA) solver for matrix exponentials in nuclear decay chains.
-Verified against the Bateman analytical solution for U-238 → Th-234 → Pa-234m → U-234.
-Also tested on a gadolinium-157 absorber case for multi-time-point evaluation.

-**Scope:** Verifies the MMPA method's multi-time-point evaluation mechanism against known analytical solutions.
-Does not test neutronics acceleration.
+**Status:** Planning / early development.
+No solver code yet.
+Bateman verification has not been run.

 ## Project scope